scottishgovernment/tradingnation.mygov.scot/pages/how-we-will-increase-scottish-exports.md

 To do this, [A Trading Nation](https://www.gov.scot/publications/scotland-a-trading-nation/) will:

 * improve trade promotion as well as Scotland’s overseas profile and reach
-* support businesses by refocussing [Scottish Development International](https://www.sdi.co.uk/)’s priorities
+* support businesses by refocussing [Scottish Development International’s](https://www.sdi.co.uk/) priorities

-## Improving trade promotion, profile and reach
+### Improving trade promotion, profile and reach

 To do this, [A Trading Nation](https://www.gov.scot/publications/scotland-a-trading-nation/) will:

 * expand the [GlobalScot](https://www.globalscot.com/) network from 600 to 2000 business people in key markets.
 This includes doubling to 500 people in Europe by 2020
-* give [GlobalScot](https://www.globalscot.com/) clearer “asks” and “offers” of support from [Scottish Development International](https://www.sdi.co.uk/)
+* give [GlobalScot](https://www.globalscot.com/) clearer 'asks' and 'offers' of support from [Scottish Development International](https://www.sdi.co.uk/)
 * asking leading Scottish exporters to get involved in [Scotland Is Now](https://www.scotland.org/) to develop a world-class brand for Scotland
 * adding in-market specialists in [key sectors](https://tradingnation.mygov.scot/sectors/), focused on [countries with the most opportunities](https://tradingnation.mygov.scot/where-things-are-being-bought/)
 * continue to do all we can to increase our exports with key countries in Europe, regardless of the outcome of EU Exit